Luxury Ski Chalets & Hotels in the Dolomites

 €25,900

 Off the slopes, the Dolomites shine in ways few other regions can.
 On-mountain dining is exceptional, with cosy rifugi and Michelin-starred huts redefining what it means to eat at altitude.
 Cortina offers high-end shopping and glamorous nightlife, Alta Badia is renowned for gourmet gastronomy, and Val Gardena is steeped in Ladin culture and tradition.
-The Dolomites are a rare blend of scenery, skiing, and Italian elegance.

 Travel Information